Tigers vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 37 hits with nine doubles, a triple, three home runs, 24 walks and 18 RBI.
+- Ramirez has 38 hits with nine doubles, a triple, four home runs, 24 walks and 19 RBI.
 He's also stolen five bases.

-- Ramirez hopes to build on a six-game hitting streak in this matchup.
-During his last 10 games he is hitting .351 with a double, eight walks and two RBI.
+- Ramirez hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 outings he is batting .308 with a home run, five walks and three RBI.

 Ramírez Recent Games